Have you heard of ‘PR’ but are confused about how it could complement the marketing you’re already doing?

 To put it another way, public relations is a form of marketing that aims to build a positive impression in the minds of those who are important to your business (such as your clients and prospective clients) to form a positive opinion of you.

 Why should you use PR strategies in your photography marketing?

 As a business owner, you naturally want people to regard you and your photography services in a positive light.
 Reputation is everything in business.

 The great thing is that you can use PR strategies to get visible and to build a positive impression in the minds of potential customers.

 Since people generally buy from those who they know, like and trust over and above complete strangers or unknown companies/brands, PR can play an important part in the sales process.

 Yep.
 PR can help convert potential photography clients and buyers into customers.
 So, has that got you interested?
 I hope so!

-How does PR help to generate new business?
+How does PR help you to attract more photography clients?

 So, digging a little deeper now, let’s talk about how PR helps to generate new leads for your photography business.

 Over time, the positive reputation you build through PR can help you to attract clients and buyers as well as influence their buying behaviours.